-In the short term a total of 675 MW geothermal power is planned to be developed from six selected prospects by 2018 and in the long term 2000 MW is to be developed by 2030.
+A total of 450 to 675 MW geothermal power is planned to be developed from six selected prospects by 2020.
 In order to achieve the countries medium term plan in geothermal development both the public and the private sector participation is envisaged.
-Financial resources are secured or are on the process of being secured for the planned development under the public/private sector.
+Financial resources are secured or are on the process of being secured for the planned development under the public sector.